ljohnston/vim/README.md

         -uninstallIU org.eclim.installer.feature.group
   ```

-I got the above fro the console after running the gui installer.
+I got the above from the console after running the gui installer.
 Seems it would take some serious doin', however, to figure out what to
 install and what the actual arguments in something like the above
 would need to be.